• Skip to primary navigation

 This one is tricky because not all teas are created equal, and gluten can be found in tea.
 When most people hear tea, it's not the traditional tea made from the camellia Sinensis plant, which is not associated with gluten, wheat, barley, or rye.
 Therefore, traditional tea should be gluten-free.
 This is assuming that it has not been subjected to additives and cross-contamination during its processing.

-However, more mainstream teas on the market are not always made from the camellia Sinensis, and some contain added ingredients to boost the flavor and sweetness.
+However, more mainstream teas on the market are not always made from camellia Sinensis, and some contain added ingredients to boost the flavor and sweetness.
 This can add gluten through these flavors (usually from barley).
 In fact, in many Asian countries, tea is made from roasted barley.

 This is why it's essential to check the ingredients and know the teas that you are drinking.
 When you are looking for tea, it pays to know the brands you are buying and the sources of their ingredients.

 Here is a list of a few of my favorite gluten-free tea brands.
-I've also included their manufactures, their gluten policies, and some tea brands to watch out for that might contain gluten or cross-contamination risks.
+I've also included their manufacturers, their gluten policies, and some tea brands to watch out for that might contain gluten or cross-contamination risks.

 Good Teas Generally Considered Safe